Welcome to the Bay REGATTA

 All Boats shall carry a working marine band VHF transceiver.

-RRS 52, Manual Power, shall not apply for yachts racing in the Multihull Classes.
+RRS 52, Manual Power, shall not apply for yachts racing in the Cruising and Multihull Classes.

 a) The use of stored power for the hoisting of mainsails, or the reefing or furling of sails need not be declared.